Blender Tips and Shortcuts to Speed up 3D Workflow

 Blender, Martial Arts and Food is all I need

-Blender is a free and open-source 3D graphics program suitable for 3D modeling, sculpting, and animation.
-It’s one of the most accessible programs available for digital artists and it has tools and functionality on par with high-end paid software.
-In terms of learning it, there are various top-notch Blender courses and classes available online.
+Blender is a free and open-source 3D graphics program perfect for 3D modeling, sculpting, and animation.
+It’s one of the most accessible programs available for digital artists and offers tools and functionality on par with high-end paid software.
+When it comes to learning, there are various top-notch Blender courses and classes available online, packed with Blender tips and tricks for beginners and pros alike.

 In the hands of a seasoned user, Blender is capable of producing top-notch renders and animations.
 The key to mastering Blender is accumulating enough experience and knowledge of the countless features that the program offers.
-We’ve compiled some essential Blender tips that should help you on your journey of becoming a Blender expert.
+We’ve compiled some essential Blender tips and tricks that should help you on your journey of becoming a Blender expert.
+Whether you’re a novice or a seasoned user, these Blender techniques and tricks will undoubtedly enhance your workflow.

 1. Repeat the Last Action